Augusta Charlotte Fraser

 M, #35688, b.
 26 July 1879, d.
 27 January 1917

-Brig.-Gen. Walter Long was born on 26 July 1879 at London, England.1,2 He was the son of Walter Hume Long, 1st Viscount Long and Lady Dorothy Blanche Boyle.1 He was baptised on 11 September 1879 at St. Church's Church, West Ashton, Wiltshire, England.2 He married Hon.
-Sibell Vanden-Bempde-Johnstone, daughter of Francis Vanden-Bempde-Johnstone, 2nd Baron Derwent and Ethel Strickland-Constable, on 17 December 1910 at St. George's Church, St. George Street, Hanover Square, London, England.1,2 He died on 27 January 1917 at age 37 at Hebuterne, France, killed in action.1,2
+Brig.-Gen. Walter Long was born on 26 July 1879 at London, EnglandG.1,2 He was the son of Walter Hume Long, 1st Viscount Long and Lady Dorothy Blanche Boyle.1 He was baptised on 11 September 1879 at St. Church's Church, West Ashton, Wiltshire, EnglandG.2 He married Hon.
+Sibell Vanden-Bempde-Johnstone, daughter of Francis Vanden-Bempde-Johnstone, 2nd Baron Derwent and Ethel Strickland-Constable, on 17 December 1910 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1,2 He died on 27 January 1917 at age 37 at Hebuterne, FranceG, killed in action.1,2

-Brig.-Gen. Walter Long gained the rank of Brigadier-General in the service of the 2nd Dragoons.1 He fought in the Boer War, where he was wounded at Kimberley.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).1 He fought in the First World War.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was decorated with the award of Order of St. Stanislaus of Russia (2nd class with swords).1
+He gained the rank of Brigadier-General in the 2nd Dragoons.1 He fought in the Boer War, where he was wounded at Kimberley.1 He was awarded the Distinguished Service Order (D.S.O.)1 He fought in the First World War.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was awarded the Order of St. Stanislaus of Russia 2nd class with swords.1

 Child of Brig.-Gen. Walter Long and Hon.
 Sibell Vanden-Bempde-Johnstone